HwaiTengTeoh/NLP_TextClassification_Cyberbullying_Role_Classification/Features/README.md

 # Features Engineering Process

-This folder stores the pickle files created for each feature grouping.
+The repository in the link below stores the original feature sparse matrixes in pickle files created for each feature grouping.

-There are two subfolders here:
-1) Transformed features
-2) Features with original scales
+Note: The feature sparse matrixes provided here are yet to undergo MaxAbs scaling because the transformation process will be handled in code.